steveberardi/starplot/docs/examples.md

 ![starchart-blue](images/examples/example_01.png)

-## Star Chart with an Extra Object Plotted
+## Star Chart with More Detail

 Building on the first example, you can also plot additional objects and even customize their style.
-Here's an example that plots the [Coma Star Cluster](https://en.wikipedia.org/wiki/Coma_Star_Cluster) (Melotte 111) as a red star and also changes the plot style to `GRAYSCALE`:
+Here's an example that plots a bunch of extra stuff (including the Milky Way, constellation borders, Deep Sky Objects, and more).
+It also demonstrates how you can plot your own markers, like the purple circle around the [Coma Star Cluster](https://en.wikipedia.org/wiki/Coma_Star_Cluster) (Melotte 111):

 ```python
 --8<-- "examples/example_02.py"